 Special or extraordinary expenses are determined according to Section 7 of the Federal Child Support Guidelines, which is as follows:

-7 (1) In a child support order the Court may, on either spouse’s request, provide for an amount to cover all or any portion of the following expenses, which expenses may be estimated, taking into account the necessity of the expense in relation to the child’s best interests and the reasonableness of the expense in relation to the means of the spouses and those of the child and the family’s spending pattern prior to the separation:
+7 (1) In a child support order, the Court may on either spouse’s request provide for an amount to cover all or any portion of the following expenses (which may be estimated), taking into account the necessity of the expense in relation to the child’s best interests and the reasonableness of the expense in relation to the means of the spouses and those of the child and the family’s spending pattern prior to the separation:

 Sharing of Expense